gwlucastrig/gridfour/README.md

 mapped &#40;see [Seabed 2030, FAQ](https://seabed2030.gebco.net/faq/#q4) &#41;.
 So there's a lot of work to be done in the next decade.

-Gridfour will probably _not_ be part of that effort.
-But the existence of projects like Seabed 2030, and many others, points to a need for software libraries that can assist in the processing of grid-based (raster) data sets.
+On thing is certain, the existence of projects like Seabed 2030 will result in massive collections of grid-based (raster) data sets.
+There is a need for software libraries that can assist in the processing of that data.
+In particular, we see a need for more efficient techniques for storage and data compression for grid data.
 That need inspired us to create Gridfour.

 ## An Old Idea Made New
 The first module created for the Gridfour Software Project is the G93 grid-based data